 All ASHRAE standards are a standing item on our daily teleconferences every day, 11 AM Eastern time.
 We also pull together all mechanical engineering standards once per month and knock around ideas for responding to proposed changes or developing proposals of our own.
 See our CALENDAR for the next Mechanical Engineering and Energy Standards teleconference.
 Use the same login credentials at the upper right of our home page.

 Category: Mechanical, Electrical, Energy Conservation, Facility Asset Management, US Department of Energy, #SmartCampus

-Colleagues: Eric Albert, Mike Anthony, Larry Spielvogel, Richard Robben
+Colleagues: Mike Anthony, Larry Spielvogel, Richard Robben